 We are committed to providing a safe and healthy working environment for our staff and others.
 If staff are prescribed medication that may affect their ability to work safely, they should report this to their Manager.
-The Council's Drug and Alcohol Policy is under review.
+The Council's Drug and Alcohol Policy is available within the Human Resources section on The Hub.
 Additional information is provided in the Disciplinary Rules and Procedures.